paulachiaramonte/mario-game/README.md

 Project in which I recreated a simpler version of the arcade game Donkey Kong using 'Pyxel' a game engine for Python.
 Final project for the Programming course at the my university

-For able to play the game Pyxel must be installed https://github.com/kitao/pyxel
+For able to play the Pyxel must be installed https://github.com/kitao/pyxel

 # Functionality of the game